getsentry/prevent-cli/README.md

 The Sentry Prevent CLI is responsible for uploading code coverage and test results to Sentry.
 It can be used directly or indirectly through our [Sentry Prevent GitHub Action](https://github.com/getsentry/prevent-action).

-## What happened to the Codecov CLI?
+> [!NOTE]

-The Codecov CLI is still around!
+> The Codecov CLI is still around!
 We have moved the Codecov CLI's codebase into the `codecov-cli` sub-project in this repository because the Sentry Prevent CLI uses it as a backend and we wanted to keep the projects together in the `getsentry` organization.
 The Codecov CLI is still being maintained, improved, and published - just from this repository.
 See the sub-project's [README](/codecov-cli/README.md) for Codecov CLI specific information, the rest of this document will be about the Prevent CLI.

 - [Installing](#installing)
 - [Usage](#usage)